 Have shipping materials ready to go

 I recommend going to the post office and picking up a handful of tyvek Priority Mail envelopes and keeping a stash on hand for Posh sales.
+The post office will ship them to you for free if you order online from the link above.
 They’re free, so you don’t have to go out and spend your own money on mailers.
-Make sure you do not use flat rate envelopes, just regular Priority Mail shipping materials only.
+You’re also allowed to use Priority Mail flat rate envelopes and boxes.
+Just make sure your shipping materials are regular Priority Mail (red borders), not Priority Express Mail (blue borders).